 The average hourly wind speed in Bar Harbor experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.4 months, from October 10 to April 21, with average wind speeds of more than 9.1 miles per hour.
-The windiest day of the year is January 13, with an average hourly wind speed of 11.8 miles per hour.
+The windiest month of the year in Bar Harbor is January, with an average hourly wind speed of 11.7 miles per hour.

 The calmer time of year lasts for 5.6 months, from April 21 to October 10.
-The calmest day of the year is August 8, with an average hourly wind speed of 6.4 miles per hour.
+The calmest month of the year in Bar Harbor is August, with an average hourly wind speed of 6.6 miles per hour.

 The predominant average hourly wind direction in Bar Harbor varies throughout the year.

 The wind is most often from the north for 2.3 months, from February 8 to April 16, with a peak percentage of 38% on February 12.
 The wind is most often from the south for 5.7 months, from April 16 to October 7, with a peak percentage of 44% on July 14.
 The wind is most often from the west for 4.0 months, from October 7 to February 8, with a peak percentage of 42% on January 1.

 Bar Harbor is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.